Diana Davis Spencer Foundation - Funder Overview

 How to Apply

-Limited Contact Option: Organizations wishing to be invited to submit an application may contact the foundation with their contact information and a brief description of the project they wish to fund.
+Limited Contact Option: Organisations wishing to be invited to submit an application may contact the foundation with their contact information and a brief description of the project they wish to fund.
 However, the foundation explicitly states that "general inquiries for grant applications are not accepted."

 Getting on Their Radar